-Having caught the creative bug aged seven playing King Midas in a production at primary school, Julia pursued acting throughout her teens with the support of her drama teachers and the director of the Bedfordshire Youth Theatre, John Topping who directed her as Gertrude in Hamlet when she was 18.
-She followed that incredible experience with roles in Everyman, Dickens’ Hard Times and as Viola in Twelfth Night.
+Having caught the creative bug aged seven playing King Midas in a production at primary school, Julia pursued acting throughout her teens with the support of her drama teachers and the director of the Bedfordshire Youth Theatre, John Topping, who directed her as Gertrude in Hamlet when she was 18.
+She followed that incredible experience with roles in the BYT productions of Everyman, Dickens’ Hard Times and as Viola in Twelfth Night.

-Julia then trained at Manchester Polytechnic School of Theatre, graduating with a Diploma in Theatre in 1990 and continued to work as an actor, first in Manchester with companies such as Penny Plain, Maiden Theatre, and Midsommer Actors and then in London.
+Julia trained at Manchester Polytechnic School of Theatre, graduating with a Diploma in Theatre in 1990.
+She continued to work as an actor, first in Manchester with companies such as Penny Plain, Maiden Theatre, and Midsommer Actors and then in London.

 Here, she began to play a range of classical parts including Nora in A Doll’s House (Time Out Critics’ Choice), the title role in Hedda Gabler, Regan in King Lear, Kate in The Taming of the Shrew and the title role in Racine’s Berenice.
 Julia also had the opportunity to work at the National Theatre on several of their Platforms series, with highlights being: opposite Susannah York in Long Day’s Journey into Night for NT2000 and as Susan Traherne in Plenty alongside original cast members Paul Freeman and Stephen Moore for NT25.
 She was also directed by Fiona Shaw as the Young Woman (whom Shaw had played in the NT production) in a masterclass on Machinal.